-Te Pou Tuarua Equity Promote equity of health outcomes
+Te Pou Tuarua Equity

+Promote equity of health outcomes

-Ngā Hua / Outcomes Māori receiving health services from doctors have an improved experience of cultural safety.
-Our regulatory and non-regulatory levers support the achievement of health equity for Māori, Pacifika, disabled people and other groups who currently experience inequitable health outcomes.
+Māori receiving health services from doctors have an improved experience of cultural safety.
+Our regulatory and non-regulatory levers support Māori, Pasifika, and disabled people to achieve health equity.

 The medical workforce is diverse and inclusive.

-Medium Term (Three-Five Years)

-Ngā Aronga / Intentions
+Medium Term (Three-Five Years) Ngā Aronga / Intentions

 An improvement in the current experience of cultural safety amongst Māori receiving health services from doctors, as demonstrated in an evaluation against the September 2020 report 'Baseline data capture: Cultural safety, partnership and health equity initiatives'.

-Short Term (One-Two Years) Ngā Mahi Rautaki / Outputs The effectiveness of the 'Welcome to Practice in Aotearoa' trial workshops for IMGs delivered in 2021-22 is determined through evaluation.
-Accreditation standards for training providers across the medical education continuum are strengthened to demonstrate commitment to Te Tiriti o Waitangi, health equity and cultural safety, including: - > all training providers demonstrate commitment to Te Tiriti o Waitangi through documented strategic priorities. - > all training providers include Māori on their governance and decision-making bodies. - > all vocational providers have policies in place that facilitate and support entry to training programmes for Māori trainees.
-Cultural safety is embedded in Council's systems and processes for all regulatory functions.
-Doctors' responsibilities under Te Tiriti o Waitangi are defined and incorporated in Council's statement on cultural safety and health equity guidance document.
-A cultural safety and health equity symposium is delivered, to further advance the movement from understanding to action across the profession and stakeholders.
-Training providers are required to report on trainees' ethnicity, and gender/gender identity.
+- > The effectiveness of the 'Welcome to Practice in Aotearoa' trial workshops for IMGs delivered in 2021-22 is determined through evaluation. - > Accreditation standards for training providers across the medical education continuum are strengthened to demonstrate commitment to Te Tiriti o Waitangi, health equity and cultural safety, including: - all training providers demonstrate commitment to Te Tiriti o Waitangi through documented strategic priorities. - all training providers include Māori on their governance and decision-making bodies. - all vocational providers have policies in place that facilitate and support entry to training programmes for Māori trainees. - > Cultural safety is embedded in Council's systems and processes for all regulatory functions. - > Doctors' responsibilities under Te Tiriti o Waitangi are defined and incorporated in Council's statement on cultural safety and health equity guidance document. - > A cultural safety and health equity symposium is delivered, to further advance the movement from understanding to action across the profession and stakeholders. - > Training providers are required to report on trainees' ethnicity; gender and gender identity; and disability.

-Te Pou Tuatoru Right-Touch Regulation Demonstrate proactive, right-touch regulation in all we do
+Te Pou Tuatoru Right-Touch Regulation

+Demonstrate proactive, right-touch regulation in all we do